|Read this article in Spanish|

 Firewalls help monitor your system's communications between your network and the Internet, to help detect and prevent intrusions and attacks.
 They are particularly useful for controlling the activities of Internet facing applications.

 Firewall products are arguably one of most cumbersome and has a reputation of causing user angst - to find a suitable product that meets individual users' needs may involve a process of trial and error.
 A good firewall should be able to protect to user at a near-perfect level, while not being too intrusive or complicated to handle.
 The type of user may very well determine the funcitonality or feature set that is necessary for each individual user.
 In this article, we give you a selection of some of the best free firewall software, in our opinion, that is available.
 Our reviews and recommendations are made taking into consideration both editors' and site visitors' experience, opinions, and comments.
 As always, if you have more to share we would love to hear from you.
 Please refer to the comments section at the bottom of this page.

 Firewalls come in two flavours; software based and hardware based.
 Software based firewalls (which is what we will cover in this article) reside on your machine, running in the background in order to keep a watch on things.
 To avoid potential conflicts only install one (third-party) software firewall.
-You can also improve protection by using a hardware firewall (such as a router) and a software firewall in conjunction.
+In order to achieve the best combination of protection, we would strongly suggest to use a hardware firewall (such as a router) in conjunction with a software firewall.
 Modern routers usually have a built-in firewall, helping to filter out content before your machine; consult your router documentation for more details.

 Basic firewall protection is critical for securing your PC.
 Simple firewalls (like the default Windows firewall) limit access to your system and personal information, and silently protect you from inbound threats.
-We review basic third-party firewalls that have marginally better security than the Windows firewall, such as simpler features for monitoring programs that request outgoing Internet connections (we call this "outbound protection").
-The default Windows firewall has only limited outbound protection; other third party applications generally offer greater customizability.
+We review basic third-party firewalls as well as the built in Windows firewall, and look at features such as monitoring programs that request outgoing Internet connections (we call this "outbound protection").